 Galangal used to be hard to track down, but I feel like I've been seeing it around more lately.
 I can't say the same about makrut lime leaves, which I picked up at a local Thai grocery store.
 Leave them out if you can't find them.
 Otherwise, the rest of these ingredients are easy to track down.

-- 4 hot red chilis (such as Thai bird) ends trimmed, smashed with a knife
+4 hot red chiles (such as Thai bird) ends trimmed, smashed with a knife

 Combine stock, galangal, lemongrass, and lime leaf in a medium saucepan.
 Bring to a simmer over medium heat, and then reduce heat to maintain a simmer for 10 minutes.
 Discard the galangal and lemongrass.